-- 8. The WSCP Quality Assurance Practice and Procedures (QAPP) Group has worked extensively to ensure that the Levels of Need Guidance is well understood and properly applied by all agencies prior to any referral, and that the multi-agency child protection processes that support the Family Front Door functions are of a high quality, and this will remain a priority for the group.
+10. The WSCP Quality Assurance Practice and Procedures (QAPP) Group has worked extensively to ensure that the Levels of Need Guidance is well understood and properly applied by all agencies prior to any referral, and that the multi-agency child protection processes that support the Family Front Door functions are of a high quality, and this will remain a priority for the group.
 This group also uses a range of performance indicators to understand the quality of multi-agency practice as the child or young person's case continues through the child protection system and has completed various targeted multi-agency audits to support that understanding and promote learning across the partnership.
 This work was recognised by Ofsted inspectors, who noted that "Leaders have established a positive culture of commitment to continuous improvement across this service area, supported by particularly strong quality assurance arrangements."
-The QAPP Group has also developed and used an on-line feedback form to capture the experience of families who have received a service from partners. - 9.
-This year the Child Safeguarding Practice Review (CSPR) Group has conducted three rapid reviews under the new arrangements which have resulted in the commissioning of two child safeguarding practice reviews.
-These reviews are ongoing.
-The CSPR Group has also implemented learning from previous serious case reviews and child safeguarding practice reviews, details of which are provided in the main report.
-In September 2021 the National Review Panel published a report entitled 'The Myth of Invisible Men' which set out the findings from its thematic review on safeguarding children under one from non-accidental injury caused by male carers.
-As national learning, the local response will be supported by the CSPR Group and will form part of a wider 'Keep Me Safe' strategy. - 10.
-The partnership has published one Child Safeguarding Practice Review during this period.
-This review, published in April 2021, related to the tragic death of a 17 year old child 'Sarah'.
-Full details of that review and of the Worcestershire Safeguarding Children Partnership response to the findings can be found here: <a href="https://cspecific.com/cspecific.co - 11.
-The Education Head Teacher Safeguarding Steering Group has supported the links between education settings and the Worcestershire Family Front Door, the development of the yearly audit of safeguarding arrangements in schools, the development of Worcestershire early help processes and their relationship to the work of schools and early help services (which attracted positive feedback from Ofsted), the monitoring of developments in relation to Elective Home Education across the county and any impact of Covid on this, and the development of a safeguarding training pathway and audit for early years settings.
-In May 2021 Worcestershire was one of the areas visited by Ofsted as part of their rapid review of sexual violence and sexual harassment in schools and colleges, prompted by the 'Everyone's Invited' website.
-The group has supported a comprehensive response to the findings of this review, details of which are provided within the main report.
+The QAPP Group has also developed and used an on-line feedback form to capture the experience of families who have received a service from partners, completed an audit of safeguarding arrangements within individual agencies working with children and young people across Worcestershire, and supported the Child Safeguarding Practice Review Group in embedding learning from reviews into multi-agency practice.